adelinewang679/CMCV_FA18/documents/design-journey.md

   - **How did the user do?
 Did that meet your expectation?**
     - User went to the news page first and then went to the about page.
     - Immediately found the info on the about page
-    - Initially did not meet expectations, but
+    - Initially did not meet expectations, but found info quickly once on right page.
   - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
     - User really liked the team picture and called them "heartbreakers"
   - **Your reflections about the user’s performance to the task**